BSidesSF/bsidessf.github.io/_pages/privacy.md

 You may unsubscribe from these emails at any time by clicking on the unsubscribe link included at the bottom of each email or by emailing info[@]bsidessf.org.

+## Store - Shopify

+When you make a purchase or attempt to make a purchase through the Site, we collect certain information from you, including your name, billing address, shipping address, payment information (including credit card numbers), email address, and phone number.
+We refer to this information as "Order Information."

+We use the Order Information that we collect generally to fulfill any orders placed through the Site (including processing your payment information, arranging for shipping, and providing you with invoices and/or order confirmations).
+Additionally, we use this Order Information to:

+* Communicate with you;

+* Screen our orders for potential risk or fraud; and

+* When in line with the preferences you have shared with us, provide you with information or advertising relating to our products or services.

+When you place an order through the Site, we will maintain your Order Information for our records unless and until you ask us to delete this information.

 ## Talk Feedback/Q&A - Slido

 BSidesSF via its provider Slido collects the following information from feedback submitters: